prebid/prebid.github.io/dev-docs/bidders/jwplayer.md

 ### mediaTypes.video

-We recommend populating as many params as possible in `mediaTypes.video`.
+We recommend populating as many params as possible in `adUnit.mediaTypes.video`.
 When using the [jwplayerVideoProvider](dev-docs/modules/jwplayerVideoProvider.md), these fields are populated automatically.

 {: .table .table-bordered .table-striped }
 | Name               | Scope       | Type    | Description                                                                                                                                                                                                                                                                                                             |
 |--------------------|-------------|---------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `video.w`          | Recommended | Integer | Populated automatically when using the `jwplayerVideoProvider`.
 The width of the video player in pixels that will be passed to demand partners.
 You must define the size of the video player using the `video.w` and `video.h` parameters.                                                                              |
 | `video.h`          | Recommended | Integer | Populated automatically when using the `jwplayerVideoProvider`.
 The height of the video player in pixels that will be passed to demand partners.
 You must define the size of the video player using the `video.w` and `video.h` parameters.                                                                             |
 | `video.plcmt`      | Recommended | Integer | The video's placement type, where: <br /> - `1` = Instream<br /> - `2` = Accompanying Content <br /> - `3` = Interstitial <br /> - `4` = No Content/Standalone                                                                                                                                                          |

 <a id="set-up-first-party-data-fpd"></a>